In 2007, author Nita Sweeney suffered one devastating loss after another. That year, seven of her close friends and family members died.

 Walking for Peace of Mind

 It’s clear we don’t walk as much as we used to.
 In the past, we had no choice.
 Unless you owned a horse or canoe, walking was the only way to get around.
-With the rise of cars and a growing distance between home and work, walking has become quaint, almost obsolete.
-It is no longer a reasonable option when you have places to go and people to see.
+With the rise of cars and a growing distance between home and work, walking for more than a short distance has become quaint, almost obsolete.
+It’s no longer a reasonable option when you have places to go and people to see.

 Modern transit allows us to cover far more ground in less time.
 But while walking may not be practical for daily travel, it could help us better handle our hectic schedules.

 One reason walking has become a priority for Sweeney is that it helps her work off anxiety.

 “It’s a way for me to calm down,” she said.
 “I just need a little bit of the rhythm, not much, but I just feel better.”

 Clinical psychologist Dr. Carla Marie Manly says that, psychologically speaking, “walking is simply amazing.”
 She points to research proving that walking as little as 12 minutes can elevate your mood for several hours.